Ohclemintine21/Python-Coding-Projects/README.md

 # Python-Coding-Projects

-During this course at the Tech Academy I obtained a large amount of knowledge programming with Python.
+I obtained a large amount of knowledge programming with Python.
 Python is (scripting language example: Ruby or Perl) designed to make code easy to read and simple to implement.
 Below is a snippet of code created by using Python.